samsonsim2/mockup-frontend/README.md

 # Mockup Frontend

-Full-stack web app that allows users to create mockups for various Instagram ad formats, making it easier for non-creatives with no software knowledge to
+Full-stack web app that allows users to create mock-ups for various Instagram ad formats, making it easier for non-creatives with no software knowledge to create mock-ups for pitches and client presentation

-## Content
+## Context

 In the project directory, you can run: